GeorgioIO/Sql_northwind_data_analysis_project/README.md

 Here's the breakown of the countries that generates the highest revenue:

-- **American Appearance** : When it comes to total sales generated per countries by customers we can clearly see that american countries appear besides european different to when it comes to sales from suppliers where europe nearly dominate the list.
+- **American Appearance** : When it comes to total revenue generated per countries by customers we can clearly see that american countries appear beside european countries , different to when it comes to revenue (sales) from suppliers where europe nearly dominate the list.

-- Countries like **USA** topping the lists with $245,000 total sales while germany come in the second place with $230,000
+- Countries like **USA** topping the lists with **$245,000** total sales while **Germany** come in the second place with **$230,000**

-# 7. What are the most demanded products within the highest-revenue countries?
+# 7️⃣ What are the most demanded products within the highest-revenue countries (as in quantity)?

 - To identify the most demanded products withing the highest-revenue countries , i first used the last question query as an CTE **to get the top ten best performing countries**

-- In the query i joined the CTE to five tables , i filtered only the product that are ordered more than 150 times , finally ordered the result by total quantity.
+- In the query i joined the CTE to five tables , i filtered only the product that **are ordered more than 150 times (by quantity)** , finally ordered the result by total quantity.

 ```sql
 WITH highest_revenue_countries AS (SELECT